 This being hitherto deduced, it will in the next degree of searching backward follow also, if we can prove the received supposition of the Church touching the time of the Winter-solstice to have been long before this Council, agreeable to that which here is shewed to the time of it, that the first observation or institution of this Feast under the name of the Solstice upon the 25. day, was also long before that Council.
-Now as the Springaequinox changed from the 25. to the 21. so did the Winter-solstice of necessity change also, as is before shewed: But the Spring-aequinox was also at least some 50 years before that Council, upon the 21. or 22 of March by the received supposition of them from whose direction the Church-cycles were principally guided, that is, of the Aegyptians, and especially those of Alexandria; so is the express 37testimony of Anatolius, born and bred in Alexandria, [27] but Bishop of Laodicea in the time of Aurelian, about 270 years after our Saviour.
+Now as the Springaequinox changed from the 25. to the 21. so did the Winter-solstice of necessity change also, as is before shewed: But the Spring-aequinox was also at least some 50 years before that Council, upon the 21. or 22 of March by the received supposition of them from whose direction the Church-cycles were principally guided, that is, of the Aegyptians, and especially those of Alexandria; so is the express testimony of Anatolius, born and bred in Alexandria, [27] but Bishop of Laodicea in the time of Aurelian, about 270 years after our Saviour.
 He shews that then the 11 Kalends of April, that is, the 22. of March was the supposed Aequinox; which agrees well enough with that of the 21, if regard be had to that variation which the hours out of which the Leap-year is made must of necessity be a cause of as Bede 38 withal in explanation of Anatolius hath taught us: The same Bede well admonishing, that it was Regula Nicene probate Councilio, not statuata, 39 to have that time receiv'd for the Spring-aequinox.
-And indeed the very words of the Epistles sent out of the Council touching it, and the Church stories plainly prove it to have been generally known and receiv'd in the Church, both the West, North, South, and part of the East long before, In Constantines Epilstle40 to the Churches of Christendom sent presently upon the Council, it is expressed that it was so generally received before; and Ruffinus speaking to the Council, tells us, that, 41De observatione Paschae, antiquum Canonem, per quem nulla de reliquio varietas oriretur tradiderunt.
-Nothing therefore can be clearer then that the aequinox of the 21 or 22 of March, according to the difference before noted, was ancient in the traditions of the Church, long before the Nicene Council: Otherwise they
+And indeed the very words of the Epistles sent out of the Council touching it, and the Church stories plainly prove it to have been generally known and receiv'd in the Church, both the West, North, South, and part of the East long before, In Constantines Epilstle to the Churches of Christendom sent presently upon the Council, it is expressed that it was so generally received before; and Ruffinus speaking of the Council, tells us, that, De observatione Paschae, antiquum Canonem, per quem nulla de reliquio varietas oriretur tradiderunt.
+Nothing therefore can be clearer then that the aequinox of the 21 or 22 of March, according to the difference before noted, was ancient in the traditions of the Church, long before the Nicene Council: Otherwise they had as well in expresse terms innovated the aequinox, as established uniformity in observing [28] their Easter by it.
+Therefore also was the

-37 Apud Euseb. hist. eccles. l.
+&lt;sup>37 Apud Euseb. hist. eccles. l.
 7. c.
 26.

-38 In epist.
+&lt;sup>38 In epist.
 Ad Wichred de Paschatia celebration, tom.
 2.

-39 Wilfrid apud Bedam , hist.Angl. l. c. c.25.
+&lt;sup>39 Wilfrid apud Bedam , hist.Angl. l. c. c.25.

-40 Euseb. de vita Constant. l.
+&lt;sup>40 Euseb. de vita Constant. l.
 3. c.
 18. Socrat.
 Hist. l.
 5. c.
 21. Nicephor.l.
 12.c.
 33.

-41 Hist. eccles. l.
+&lt;sup>41 Hist. eccles. l.
 10. c.
 6.

-had as well in expresse terms innovated the aequinox, as established uniformity in observering [28] their Easter by it.
-Therefore also was the Winter-solstice about the 21 or 22 of December in the traditions of the Church long before that Council then: what follows hence touching the institution of the Feast which we inquire after, is according to the former inferences most apparent, for so much time as those testimonies reach back unto.
+Winter-solstice about the 21 or 22 of December in the traditions of the Church long before that Council then: what follows hence touching the institution of the Feast which we inquire after, is according to the former inferences most apparent, for so much time as those testimonies reach back unto.